ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 SHARPy cases are usually structured in the following way:

-1. A `generate_case.py` file: contains the setup of the problem, like geometry, flight conditions etc.
+1. A `generate_case.py` file: contains the setup of the problem like geometry, flight conditions etc.
 This script creates the output files that will then be used by SHARPy, namely:
     * The [structural](./casefiles.html#fem-file) `.fem.h5` file.
     * The [aerodynamic](./casefiles.html#aerodynamics-file) `.aero.h5` file.